James Heckman: Awards

 Heckman has received numerous awards for his work, including the John Bates Clark Medal of the American Economic Association in 1983, the 2005 and 2007 Dennis Aigner Award for Applied Econometrics from the Journal of Econometrics, the 2005 Jacob Mincer Award for Lifetime Achievement in Labor Economics, the 2005 Ulysses Medal from the University College Dublin, the 2007 Theodore W. Schultz Award from the American Agricultural Economics Association, the Gold Medal of the President of the Italian Republic awarded by the International Scientific Committee of the Pio Manzú Centre in 2008, the Distinguished Contributions to Public Policy for Children Award from the Society for Research in Child Development in 2009, the 2014 Frisch Medal from the Econometric Society, the 2014 Spirit of Erikson Award from the Erikson Institute, and the 2016 Dan David Prize for Combating Poverty.

 Personal life

 Heckman in 1979 married sociologist Lynne Pettler-Heckman, who died July 8, 2017.
 They had two children: a son, Jonathan (b.
-1982) who is a physicist at the University of Pennsylvania, and a daughter, Alma (b.
-1986), who is an assistant professor of history at the University of California at Santa Cruz.
+1982) who is an associate professor of physics at the University of Pennsylvania, and a daughter, Alma (b.
+1986), who is an associate professor of history at the University of California at Santa Cruz.